robak86/hardwired/README.md

 // then additional param is required
 ```

+2. By using `factory`|`asyncFactory` builders which create definitions of automatically
-2. Using automatically generated factories - this approach solves the issue of using container
+   generated factory.
+This approach solves the issue of using container as a service locator.
-   as a service locator.
-Instead of using a reference to service locator, `hardwired` injects
+   Instead of using a reference to service locator, `hardwired` injects factory created
-   factory created specifically for creating one particular type of instance coupling the
+   specifically for creating one particular type of instance coupling the consumer code with
-   consumer code with generic `IFactory` | `IAsyncFactory` type instead of `Container`.
+   generic `IFactory` | `IAsyncFactory` type instead of `Container`.

 ```typescript
 import { external, factory, IFactory, request, singleton } from 'hardwired';